1. Blog

 Common Mistakes You Do while Estimating Tax

-With the financial year coming to an end, do you fear the upcoming tax season?
+With the financial year ending, do you fear the upcoming tax season?
 Do you find yourself struggling to calculate your tax liability?
 Do you wish a magic tool could do this task for you?
 Well, there is!
 A tax calculator is a tool that allows you to estimate your taxes based on your income, deductions, and exemptions.
 Sounds interesting, right?

 But wait, there is a catch.
 A tax calculator is only as useful when you give the right inputs.
 If you make some common mistakes when estimating your taxes, you might get a nasty surprise when you file your return.